• Skip to primary navigation

 • In a pot filled with water, bring to a boil.
 Boil noodles for 5 minutes and strain.
 Transfer to a large mixing bowl to cool down.

-• Add the leftover ½ tbsp of sesame oil into the pan.
+• Add the leftover ½ tablespoon of sesame oil into the pan.
 Fry garlic and mushrooms until softened.
-Add in thinly sliced beef and 2 tsp of Sauce.
+Add in thinly sliced beef and 2 teaspoon of Sauce.
 Mix sauce with beef and mushrooms.
 Cook until beef is fully cooked.
 Transfer ingredients to large mixing bowl.

 • Add remaining sauce into large mixing bowl with noodles.
 Once the noodles are cool enough to touch, mix everything together with clean hands or if you're impatient like me, use tongs.
 Garnish with sesame seeds.
 Enjoy!